Join us for an adventure in flavor!

 • Noodles – Use only Korean sweet potato glass noodles.
 They are iconic in this dish.
 Substituting them with any other noodles is simply not Japchae.

-• Protein – We are using ribeye (our favorite cut of beef) for this recipe, as it yield beautiful tasty and tender bites.
+• Protein – I am using ribeye (our favorite cut of beef) for this recipe, as it yield beautiful tasty and tender bites.
 You can use sirloin, flank steak or New York strip too.
 Beef strips are more traditional, but can be easily replaced with chicken, shrimp or even tofu.
 You can go vegan by avoiding any meat in Japchae.

 • Marinade – Garlic, soy sauce, brown sugar, salt, sesame oil and rice wine.

-• Vegetables – Today we used onion, scallions, red and yellow bell peppers, shiitake mushrooms (you can sub with regular mushrooms), carrots and spinach.
+• Vegetables – Today I used onion, scallions, red and yellow bell peppers, shiitake mushrooms (you can sub with regular mushrooms), carrots and spinach.

 • Eggs – For making a thin omelette that will be cut into ribbons.
 It is excellent in this Japchae mix.